Hanging on Hungover? [Video]

-Consciousness approached like a terrifying nightmare about to begin.
-Before I embarked on the dreadful task of opening my eyes I first needed to surpass the marching band encased in my mind nearly cracking the inner walls of my skull.
+Consciousness approached like a terrifying nightmare waiting to begin.
+Before I embarked on the dreadful task of opening my eyes I first needed to make it past the sound of my heartbeat pulsating through every blood cell in my brain.

-As difficult as it had been up to this point, now I had to navigate the presence of light piercing my vision like a dagger through flesh.
+As difficult as it had been up to this point, now I had to navigate the presence of light piercing my eyeballs like daggers through flesh.

 As the light punctured my eyeballs and instantly dilated my pupils, my mind was intimidated by the fact that night had passed and day had birthed.

-My skull tried to hold the rhythmic expansion of my brain screaming to me to stop this habitual insanity, the headache doesn’t even begin to describe what pain my head was experiencing.
+My head tried to process what was happening as I tried to figure out where I was, but the word "headache" didn’t even begin to describe the pain my head was experiencing.
 Explosive pain radiated down my neck and my body felt like cement was drying in my veins.

 The pain and the sickly sluggishness were more then one could fathom enduring.
 I tried to talk, but my saliva was like dried Elmer’s glue coating the inside of my mouth.